Supporting the rights and well-being of surviving loved ones of homicide and violent crime

 Victim Service Practitioner Certification Academy

-The 2023 NCVAN Fall Victim Service Practitioner Certification Academy provides practitioners who work with victims of crime with an opportunity to receive 40+ hours of substantial training to bolster their knowledge and experience.
+The 2023 NCVAN Spring Victim Service Practitioner Certification Academy provides practitioners who work with victims of crime with an opportunity to receive 40+ hours of substantial training to bolster their knowledge and experience.
 Attendees are eligible to receive certification as a Victim Service Practitioner.

 Part One (Virtual)